paris-fire-brigade/data-challenge/_posts/2019-06-13-06-set-up-an-osrm-server-on-ubuntu.md

 json_data = json.loads(response.text)
 ```

-The `pprint` module (for pretty print) allows the display of self-indented python data structures.
+The response of the service should looks like:

 ```python
 pprint(json_data)